Skip to Content

 • Developing a sense of self

-• Being able to identify own emotions
+• Being able to identify their own emotions

 The Ability to Express Emotions